midonet/midonet-kubernetes-prototype/README.md

 ------------------

-`script/deply.sh` deploys the current `midonet-kubernetes` to the single or multiple hosts listed in the `.minion` file.
+`script/deply.sh` deploys the current `midonet-kubernetes` to the single or multiple hosts listed in the `.minions` file.
 Please make it sure you can access the hosts with `ssh` and `scp`.

 ```
-$ cat .minion
+$ cat .minions
 127.0.0.1
 $ ./script/deploy.sh
 ```